All Episodes

 But almost every book that's been written in Spanish and almost every science paper in Spanish has been digitized.

-And there it's more than just me.
+And it's more than just me.

 So it's not going to vanish.

-It just has to be sort of mined, like copper.
+It just has to be sort of mined like copper.

 Yeah.